nuxeo/doc.nuxeo.com-content/src/nxdoc/runtime-and-component-model.md

 ### Nuxeo Runtime

 All the bundles included in a Nuxeo Application are part of different plug-ins (from the core plug-ins to the high level ones).
-A minimal application is represented by a single plugin - the framework itself (which is itself packaged as a bundle).&nbsp;
+A minimal application is represented by a single plugin - the framework itself (which is itself packaged as a bundle).
-This is what we are naming&nbsp;**Nuxeo Runtime**.
-Of course launching the Nuxeo Runtime without any plug-in installed is useless - except a welcome message in the console nothing happens.&nbsp; But, starting from&nbsp;**Nuxeo Runtime**&nbsp;you can build a complete application by installing different plug-ins (depending on the type of your application you may end up with tens of bundles).
+This is what we are naming **Nuxeo Runtime**.
+Of course launching the Nuxeo Runtime without any plug-in installed is useless - except a welcome message in the console nothing happens.
+But, starting from **Nuxeo Runtime** you can build a complete application by installing different plug-ins (depending on the type of your application you may end up with tens of bundles).

 A basic Nuxeo Application is composed at least of two layers of plug-ins: the Runtime layer and the core one.